rajannpatel/Pi-Hole-on-Google-Compute-Engine-Free-Tier-with-Full-Tunnel-and-Split-Tunnel-Wireguard-VPN-Configs/README.md

 16. Press `CTRL + C` to terminate the tail process in your terminal window.

-17. Configure your Wireguard tunnels.
-SSH into the adblocker instance, run the `wireguard` command, and press "1" to create a VPN tunnel for a new user.
+## Configure your Wireguard tunnels

+1. SSH into the adblocker instance, and run the `wireguard` command.
+Press `1` to create a VPN tunnel for a new user, and accept the default values for the wizard's prompts.

-        wireguard
+       sudo wireguard

+2. The generated **.conf** file will create a Split Tunnel VPN connection by default.
+This configuration will be reflected in the generated QR code, which can be scanned in the Wireguard mobile apps.
+The tunnel configuration can be edited from within the Wireguard mobile app, if you wish to have a full tunnel connection.
+Replace the contents of **Allowed IPs** with `0.0.0.0/0` to route all traffic through Google Cloud.
+If you edit the **.conf** file on the server, you will need to regenerate the QR code to reflect this configuration change.
+The command to regenerate the QR code is:

+       qrencode -t ansiutf8 -l L <"~/wg0-client-name.conf"

+## Configure Pi-hole

-18. Connect to your adblocker virtual machine with a newly created Wireguard tunnel, and configure your Pi-hole. visit `http://10.66.66.1/admin` from your device, once it connects to the Wireguard tunnel.
+1. Connect to your adblocker virtual machine with a newly created Wireguard tunnel.
+To configure your Pi-hole, visit `http://10.66.66.1/admin` from the VPN connected device.

 ## How to delete everything, if you wish to start over

 **THE FOLLOWING STEPS WILL DELETE WHAT YOU HAVE CREATED, ABOVE**

-This is how to remove the `adblocker` VM, its static IP address, and its firewall rules.
+This is how to remove the "adblocker" VM, its static IP address, and its firewall rules.

 1. List all the addresses you’ve created:

        gcloud compute addresses list

-2. To delete the address named `pihole-external-ip` we created earlier:
+2. To delete the address named "pihole-external-ip" we created earlier:

        gcloud compute addresses delete pihole-external-ip --region=$REGION

 3. List all VMs in this project:

        gcloud compute instances list

-4. To delete the `adblocker` VM we created earlier:
+4. To delete the "adblocker" VM we created earlier:

        gcloud compute instances delete INSTANCE_NAME --zone $ZONE

 5. List all firewall rules in this project:

        gcloud compute firewall-rules list

-6. To delete the `allow-udp-51515` firewall rules we created earlier:
+6. To delete the "allow-udp-51515" firewall rules we created earlier:

        gcloud compute firewall-rules delete allow-udp-51515

 ## Contributions Welcome